Talaromyces marneffei

 Talaromyces marneffei, formerly called Penicillium marneffei, was identified in 1956.
 The organism is endemic to southeast Asia, where it is an important cause of opportunistic infections in those with HIV/AIDS-related immunodeficiency.
 Incidence of T. marneffei infections has increased due to a rise in HIV infection rates in the region.

 When it was classified as a Penicillium, it was the only known thermally dimorphic species of that genus that caused a lethal systemic infection (talaromycosis), with fever and anaemia similar to disseminated cryptococcosis.
 This contrasted with related Penicillium species that are usually regarded as unimportant in terms of causing human disease.

+Taxonomy and history

+The genus name Talaromyces is derived from the Greek words tálaros (basket) and múkēs (mushroom), which describe the ascocarp, in which asci are formed.
+In 1959, Segretain proposed the species name marneffei in honor of Hubert Marneffe, the director of the Pasteur Institute of Indochina.